Scale invariance of cell size fluctuations in starving bacteria: Supplementary Note 1: Supplementary experimental methods

 \subsection{Fabrication of the PDMS-based device}

 We prepared PDMS-based microfluidic devices by following the method reported in Ref.\cite{Nakaoka2017}.
-We adopted a microchannel geometry similar to that in Ref.\cite{Mather2010}, which consists of deep drain channels and shallow U-shape traps (Fig.~S2(a),(b)).
+We adopted a microchannel geometry similar to that in Ref.\cite{Mather2010}, which consists of deep drain channels and shallow U-shape traps (Supplementary~Fig.~2c,d).
 In our setup, the drain channels are $25\unit{\mu{}m}$ deep, and the U-shape traps are $30\unit{\mu{}m}$ width, $70$-$90\unit{\mu{}m}$ long, and $1.1\unit{\mu{}m}$ deep.
-Tygon tubes of 1/16" outer diameter were connected to the inlets and the outlets (Fig.~S2(b)) via steel tubes (Elveflow, Paris France).
-The width of the drains (see Fig.~S2(b)) and the length of tygon tubes were adjusted to realize the desired flow rate in the drain near the U-shape traps.
+Tygon tubes of 1/16" outer diameter were connected to the inlets and the outlets (Supplementary~Fig.~2d) via steel tubes (Elveflow, Paris France).
+The width of the drains (see Supplementary~Fig.~2d) and the length of tygon tubes were adjusted to realize the desired flow rate in the drain near the U-shape traps.
 The tube length was $55\unit{cm}$ for the medium inlet, $40\unit{cm}$ for the medium outlet, and $30\unit{cm}$ for the waste outlet.
 The cell inlet was connected to a syringe filled with bacterial suspension via a $10\unit{cm}$ tube, to inject cells at the beginning of observation.
 After the intrusion of cells, the syringe with the suspension was fixed, and no flow was generated around the cell inlet.